arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitStructMember(ctx *StructMemberContext)
     ExitStructMember is called when production structMember is exited.

+func (s *BaseArcParserListener) ExitSyscallExpression(ctx *SyscallExpressionContext)
+    ExitSyscallExpression is called when production syscallExpression is exited.

 func (s *BaseArcParserListener) ExitTopLevelDecl(ctx *TopLevelDeclContext)
     ExitTopLevelDecl is called when production topLevelDecl is exited.